tonghuikang/blog/_posts/2024-12-26-referrals-into-quora.md

 title: If you want me to refer you to Quora
 categories: quora referrals
 ---
 Thank you for finding this post.
-I hope to share what I would like to see before I refer someone to Quora.
+I will send them this post when someone reaches out to me with an intention of a getting a role at Quora.

-I do not think I would have received an interview opportunity with Quora based on my resume alone.
+I do not think I would have received an interview opportunity with Quora based on my undergraduate resume alone.
 I happened to get lucky in a programming contest held by Quora.

-I hope to extend the opportunity to candidates, especially without the most well-known organizations or institutions in their resume.
+Generally, I am not expect to refer people who I have not worked with.
+However, I still hope to extend this opportunity to candidates which I think is of great fit.

 ## What is the purpose of referrals

-My company has set up a referral process to find people who are a good fit for Quora.
+My company has set up a referral process to find people who are a great fit for Quora.
 Statistics show that employees hired through referrals have longer retention and better performance.

 This is how employee referrals has helped